zyme-xd/discordcaptcha/README.md

 The default type is `image`.
 To edit the type, you change the value of key `captchaType` in `~/src/config.json` to either `image`or `text`.<br/>

-## Adding captchas
-You can add as many captchas as you want into the `~/captchas/` directory, but please keep in mind that:
-- Extension has to be .png
-- Filename **has** to be the same as the captcha.

 ## API related commands
 > The command is - as mentioned above - changable.
 These are the default command names.
 Also commands can be turned off by changing `enabled` to `false`.